Satellite Re-entries

 • Mir Space Station, the core vehicle was launched in February 1986 and decayed on March 23, 2001 in a planned reentry.

 • Mars 96, launched on Nov 16, 1996 at 20:48 UTC, was never acknowledged to have been actually tracked by USSTRATCOM.
 The DM-2 fourth stage of the Proton rocket failed to fire properly on its second burn in Low Earth Orbit and probe quickly decayed over, near or close to the east coast of Ecuador early on Nov 17 on orbit 3 near perigee.
-Many stories followed after the launch and speculation was high as to where the Russian plutonium fueled Mars probe finally re-entered.
+Many stories followed after the launch and speculation was high as to where the Russian plutonium fuelled Mars probe finally re-entered.

 • In August 1996, Alan Pickup and Mike McCants alerted SeeSat-L subscribers to the imminent decay of the upper stage of the rocket that launched Raduga 33.
 On August 20, 1996 UTC, Stephen Bolton observed it glowing brilliantly, as it passed through perigee, the day before it re-entered.
 Ted Molczan explained the phenomenon.